ComplianceAsCode/content/docs/manual/developer/05_tools_and_utilities.md

 This will result in a new YAML profile containing exclusive rules to the profile pointed by the `--profile1` option.

+## Generating Controls from DISA's XCCDF Files
+If you want a control file for product from DISA's XCCDF files you can run the following command:

+    $ ./utils/build_stig_control.py -p rhel8 -m shared/references/disa-stig-rhel8-v1r3-xccdf-manual.xml

+Where `-p` is the id the comes after `stigid@` in the `references` section of a rule and `-m` is the path to the XCCDF Manual file from DISA.

 ## Generating login banner regular expressions

 Rules like `banner_etc_issue` and `dconf_gnome_login_banner_text` will